MobilityLabs/envlint/README.md

 You should then setup a configuration file using the format below.
 You can name it anything but we recommend .envlintrc

-After that, you can run ENVLint on any file or directory like this:
+After that, you can run ENVLint on any file like this:

-`$ ./node_modules/.bin/envlint yourfile.js`
+`$ ./node_modules/.bin/envlint your_env_file`

 ## Global Installation and Usage